Raja Kuning: Reign

 Around about 18 months after the war between Patani and Ayutthaya, Raja Ungu died in 1635.
 Princess Kuning then succeeded her mother to reign in Patani.
 At that time Ayutthaya was also preparing to go to war again in 1636, but the Raja of Kedah intervened to help with the negotiations with Patani.
 Raja Kuning chose not to continue the war, restored the relationship with Ayutthaya again, visiting the Ayutthaya court in 1641, and resumed sending bunga mas tribute to Ayutthaya.
 However, she did not appear to have wielded significant political power, and important decisions were made by the elite (orang kaya) in the country.
 Her personal wealth was transferred to the state five days after her coronation.

 Her marriage to Sultan Abdul Jalil Shah III of Johor was dissolved around 1642 or 1643, and she was then married to the Sultan's brother, either forcibly or willingly.
 Her new husband appeared to have usurped her throne by 1644.
 After the prince of Johor insulted the nobility of Patani by demanding that their wives and daughters be brought to the palace to serve him and threatened to put them in stocks, the Patani nobility attacked the prince of Johor, massacred members of his entourage, and drove him back to Johor.
 In 1646, Patani joined other tributary states to rebel against Ayutthaya, then in joined Songkla in 1649 to capture Ligor (Nakhon Si Thammarat).
 The Siamese retaliated and subdue the southern polities, forcing them to resume their tributary status.

 The events surrounding the end of her reign is not clear as Patani sources provided no information.
 According to Kelantan sources, Raja Kuning was deposed in 1651 by the Raja of Kelantan, who was angered by her refusal to acknowledge his legitimacy.
 The Raja of Kelantan installed his son as the ruler of Patani.
 However, a queen appeared to have been in control of Patani again by 1670.
 When Phetracha took control of Ayutthaya in 1688, Patani refused to acknowledge his authority and rebelled.
 Ayutthaya then invaded with 50,000 men and subdued Patani.
 Some claimed her reign ended in 1688, although more likely the queen in 1670 was a different person, and that Raja Kuning's reign ended in 1651.
 Raja Kuning was said to have died while going to Johor by sea to reunite with her husband, and she was buried in Pancor in Kelantan.
+The queen of Pattani in 1670 was Raja Mas Kelantan, not Raja Kuning.